Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Experiment

-Experimental results for the probability of having conclusive results are shown in Fig.~\ref{exp_success}(a) and (b).
-Filled circles are associated with the experimentally obtained results.
+Experimental results for the probability of having conclusive results are shown in Figs.~\ref{exp_success}(a) and (b).
 We evaluate the mean values and the error bars of the experimental results from 5 independent measurement runs.
+The error bars are negligibly small in most cases and estimated to be, at most, $8\%$.
+Since the conclusive result probability varies depending on the signal mean photon number, the power drift of our laser causes some errors on our experimental results as indicated by the error bars.
+In some cases, relatively large noise from the environment affects our system which explains the inconsistency of the size of the error bars.
 Green and red represent measurements for the static case of $M=4$ and the adaptive case for $M=10$, respectively.
 The signal mean photon number $\abs{\alpha}^2$ is estimated by measuring the attenuated mean photon number, $\eta_{\mathrm{SE}}\abs{\alpha}^2$, directly by the SSPD, and then compensating for the losses.
 We measure the attenuated mean photon number and the total detection efficiency multiple times before and after the data acquisition to evaluate the error bars on the mean photon number.
-The theoretically attained maximum probability of conclusive results using the optimal USD strategy is shown by the black solid line.
-Dashed lines represent the theoretical predictions for our measurement strategy assuming $\eta_{\mathrm{SE}}=66\%$, $\xi=99.4\%$, $\nu=1.5\times10^{-3}$ and the discarding loss because of the finite bandwidth of the digital-to-analog converter.
+The theoretically attained maximum probability of conclusive results using the optimal USD strategy is shown by the black dashed line and the optimal USD with a $66\%$ loss is given by the black solid line.
+The green and red lines represent the theoretical predictions for our measurement strategy assuming $\eta_{\mathrm{SE}}=66\%$, $\xi=99.4\%$, $\nu=1.5\times10^{-3}$ and the discarding loss because of the finite bandwidth of the digital-to-analog converter.
 The experimental results show that our adaptive strategy is able to significantly enhance the probability of conclusive results.
 Moreover, the good agreement between the experimental results and the theory indicate that our system is well-controlled.
-We also investigate the performance of our measurement using an imaginary SPD with unit detection efficiency.
-Due to the finite transmittance of our system, the maximum achievable system efficiency is limited to $\eta_{\mathrm{SE}}=91\%$.
-The expected performance with such an ideal SPD is shown by open circles in Fig.~\ref{exp_success}(a) while the red and green solid lines represent the theoretical prediction with system efficiency of $\eta_{\mathrm{SE}}=100\%$, perfect visibility and no dark count.
-Indeed, state-of-the-art SPDs with detection efficiency of more than $93\%$ at the telecom wavelength have been reported \cite{Marsili2013} and, by installing such SPDs, our measurement will be able to further reduce the gap between the optimal USD bound and the physically implementable USD measurement.